 What happens in Chantilly when the lease is over?

 At the end of the lease in Chantilly, either party can opt to end the tenancy.
-The rental owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the rental investor wishes to end the lease, or end our property management services, please send us written notice as described in your property management agreement.
+The rental investor could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the rental investor wishes to end the lease, or conclude our management services, please send us written notice as described in your management agreement.

 - Month-to-month --- This will include a large rent increase.

-Sometimes circumstances arise which make a tenant to end the lease before the lease term is over.
-When this happens, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a renter leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the owner.
-That money is consumed by paying for vacancy and the cost of acquiring a new renter .
+Sometimes things happen which make a tenant to break the lease.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
+If a tenant leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the rental owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Utilities